Photo credit: Sara Barrett

 Born in 1942, Ann Lauterbach was raised in New York City.
 After graduating from the University of Wisconsin, Madison, she attended Columbia University on a Woodrow Wilson Fellowship.
 She moved to London before completing her M.A. in English Literature.

 She lived in London for eight years, working variously in publishing and art institutions.
-On her return to the U.S., she worked for a number of years in art galleries in New York before she began teaching.
+On her return to the United States, she worked for a number of years in art galleries in New York before she began teaching.

-Lauterbach is the author of several poetry collections, including Or to Begin Again (Penguin, 2009), which was nominated for the National Book Award, and which takes its name from a sixteen-poem elegy inspired by both Lewis Carroll's Alice and T. S. Eliot's The Wasteland.
-She is also the author of Hum (2005), If in Time: Selected Poems 1975-2000 (2001), On a Stair (1997), And for Example (1994), Clamor (1991), Before Recollection (1987), and Many Times, but Then (1979), as well as a book of essays, The Night Sky: Writings on the Poetics of Experience.
+Lauterbach is the author of several poetry collections, including Under the Sign (Penguin, 2013) and Or to Begin Again (Penguin, 2009), which was nominated for the National Book Award and which takes its name from a sixteen-poem elegy inspired by both Lewis Carroll's Alice and T. S. Eliot's The Wasteland.
+She is also the author of Hum (2005), If in Time: Selected Poems 1975–2000 (2001), On a Stair (1997), And for Example (1994), Clamor (1991), Before Recollection (1987), and Many Times, but Then (1979), as well as a book of essays, The Night Sky: Writings on the Poetics of Experience.

 About her work, John Ashbery has said: "Ann Lauterbach's poetry goes straight to the elastic, infinite core of time."

 She is the recipient of fellowships from the Guggenheim Foundation, the New York State Foundation for the Arts, the Ingram Merrill Foundation, and in 1995, she was awarded the prestigious MacArthur Fellowship.